-The best cycling jerseys are tailored garments with a range of convenience features to help you ride in more comfort, come rain or shine.
-These features include – but are not limited to – multiple pockets to store water bottles/snacks/keys, increased ventilation in key areas, sweat-wicking fabric and reflective details for better visibility on the road.
+The best cycling jerseys are tailored garments with a range of convenience features to help you ride more comfortably, come rain or shine.
+These features include – but are not limited to – multiple pockets to store water bottles/snacks/keys, increased ventilation in critical areas, sweat-wicking fabric and reflective details for better visibility on the road.

-Modern cycling jerseys – much like the best bib shorts and best cycling shoes – are designed to fit the rider's body like a cycling glove so their wearer positively slices through the air like a hot knife through butter.
+Much like the best cycling shoes, modern cycling jerseys are designed to fit the rider's body like a cycling glove so their wearer slices through the air like a hot knife through butter.
 Compare the experience with doing the same stunt wearing a baggy T-shirt – it would flap in the wind like a flag, making you and others around you uncomfortable.

-Make sure you're as visible as possible on the roads by using the best front bike lights and the best rear bike lights – pro tip: you'll ideally want both.
-You may want to accessorise them with something from our best road bike list, too.
+Make sure you're as visible as possible on the roads by using the best bike lights (and rear bike lights).
+Pro tip: ideally, you'll want both.
+In case you need a new bike to go with your new cycling jersey, check out T3's best road bike and best gravel bike roundups.

 Best cycling jerseys to buy right now